P-p-H-d/mlib/README.md

 ### M-ATOMIC

-This header is to provide the C header 'stdatomic.h' to any C compiler (C11 or C99 compliant) or C++ compiler.
+This header goal is to provide the C header 'stdatomic.h' to any C compiler (C11 or C99 compliant) or C++ compiler.
 If available, it uses the C11 header stdatomic.h, otherwise if the compiler is a C++ compiler,